dy/spect/faq.md

 Aspects gracefully solve many common standard frontend tasks, such as portals, code splitting, hydration etc.

+The main purpose of aspect is providing a reaction to some changes.
+For that purpose, mechanism of subscriptions/updates is implicitly geared up, via reading/writing collections with effects.

-### Why effects?
+### What's the purpose of effects?

-Effects enable subscription of updating aspects.
-This way, if we read some effect in an aspect, that automatically subscribes that aspect for updates whenever that effect changes.
-Also effects provide unified and easier API.
+Effects enable subscription of aspects to updates.
+If some effect is read, that automatically subscribes active aspect to updates of that effect.
+This way, effects act in remote way like `useState`.

+Effects also take optional `deps` as the last argument, which makes them act similar to `useEffect`, defining filtering strategy.
+But unlike `useEffect`, deps can be non-array value for simple toggles.
+Also `deps` have less limitations due to different strategy of detecting callsite.

+Also effects provide unified and handy API for common domains, such as `attr`, `dataset`, `dom`, `css`, `events` etc - possible domains areas are limitless.
+That is akin to jQuery methods.

 ### Portals?